claytonwramsey/www/content/recipes/tomato-sauce.md

 ## Notes

 - Use whatever vegetables you like in this recipe.
-I dont like black olives, but you can definitely add them if you like them.
+I don't like black olives, but you can definitely add them if you like them.